Left 4 Dead 2 in VR: The Co-op Classic That Refuses to Die

 The visual presentation shows its age.
 Textures designed for flatscreen viewing can appear muddy or low-resolution in VR.
 Character models lack detail in areas never intended for close inspection.
 The game looks better with community HD texture packs, but it never escapes its 2009 origins.

-The control model has limitations.
+The control model still has limits.
 Face-based aiming for throwables feels unnatural after experiencing hand-tracked VR.
-The “arms attached to guns” approach simplifies two-handed weapon handling in ways that dedicated VR shooters have moved beyond.
+The “arms attached to guns” approach improves dramatically with ADS, but it is still a simplification compared with dedicated VR shooters.

 Comfort is not universal.
 The fast pace and constant motion make this a poor choice for VR newcomers or players prone to motion sickness.
 Even experienced VR users report needing adaptation time.